24 Hour Emergency Cover

 The Pride Veterinary Centre Vets at Night team works on site throughout the night to give dedicated care to emergency cases and hospitalised animals.
 The vets and nurses have further training and considerable experience of critical care, and emergency surgery and medicine.

 Our telephones will be answered throughout the night by experienced staff for advice or to arrange an appointment.
 Appointments may be booked by phoning at any time during the night.
-We have an ambulance service available for animal transportation to and from the hospital should you require it.

 If you have an emergency during normal hours then please come straight to Pride Veterinary Centre and we will see you immediately.